plishman/Catholic-Lectionary-on-ESP8266/README.md

 Many thanks to the contributors of Calendarium-Romanum, TheDotFactory and all of the other libraries on which this project depends.
 <p>
-There is a lot to this project, and it has taken me over a year to develop the software and a board to run it on, so bear with me - I will update the readme as I go.
+There is a lot to this project, and it has taken me over four years to develop the software and a board to run it on, so bear with me - I will update the readme as I go.
 </p>
 [This readme is still in the process of being updated]